Federated Credential Management API

 3. Once the user agent has determined that the user has granted permission to provide their account information to the RP, it is ok for the IDP and for the RP to learn information about that specific user’s account, as required to provide identification.
 The RP should not learn about about any other user accounts.

-6.2.
+7.2.
 Network requests

-We want to ensure that the FedCM fetches are all same-origin with respect to the provider specified by the RP.
+This specification ensures that the FedCM fetches are all same-origin with respect to the provider specified by the RP.
 The reason for this is because fetches with cookies would use the cookies from the origin specified, so allowing arbitrary origins would introduce confusion and potential privacy issues with regards to which cookies are shared and with whom within the FedCM flow.
 The easiest way to ensure that all of these fetches remain same-origin is by disabling redirects and checking the origin of the fetched URLs.

-6.3.
+7.3.
 Attack Scenarios

 This section describes the scenarios in which various agents might attempt to gain user information.
 It considers the possibilities when: